Timwi/KtaneSouvenir/documentation.md

     [SouvenirQuestion("How many pixels were {1} in the {2} quadrant in {0}?", ThreeColumns6Answers, TranslateArguments = [true, true], Arguments = ["white", "top left", "white", "top right", "white", "bottom left", "white", "bottom right", "black", "top left", "black", "top right", "black", "bottom left", "black", "bottom right"], ArgumentGroupSize = 2)]
 ```

-We want the question to vary from time to time: sometimes ask about the top-left quadrat, sometimes the other quadrants; and sometimes the black pixels, sometimes the white.
+We want the question to vary from time to time: sometimes ask about the top-left quadrant, sometimes the other quadrants; and sometimes the black pixels, sometimes the white.
 To accommodate this, we note the following:

 * Use `{1}`, `{2}` etc. as placeholders within the question string (remember to keep `{0}` reserved for the module name).
 * Use `Arguments = [...]` to specify possible arguments (text fragments) that could be inserted for `{1}` etc. In this example, note that the strings alternate between color and quadrant; in other words, it’s `{1}` then `{2}` then `{1}` again then `{2}` etc.